When I started using oh-my-zsh, the first things I noticed was how slow it was to startup.

-file and zprof
+file

-nvm
+showed that nvm

-was the main reason of the slowdown.
+was the main culprit:

 plugin inside .zshrc